Last updated October 8, 2021

-While many in-person wellness and provider engagement events have been cancelled due to COVID, moving them online has been a way to keep working on the problem.
-CentraCare typically holds a quarterly clinical partner forum, and they decided to go virtual for their August event.
-About 90 clinical partners attended the session, which focused on anti-racism in medicine, says Dr. Ellison.
+While many in-person wellness and provider engagement events were cancelled due to COVID concerns, moving them online allowed many organizations to continue their programs.
+CentraCare typically holds a quarterly clinical partner forum, and they went virtual during the height of the pandemic.
+One virtual quarterly session had about 90 clinical partners in attendance for the session, according to Dr. Ellison, and the session focused on anti-racism in medicine.

-“We know that COVID has affected marginalized persons within the country more so than our Caucasian, middle-class folks,” she says.
-“I think it gave people an opportunity to see this racist system we have created — not intentionally, but we did create it by not being intentional about anti-racism.
+They wanted to address the fact that COVID affected marginalized persons more than the majority population, so CentraCare felt it was an important topic to address.
+“I think it gave people an opportunity to see this racist system we have created,” Dr. Ellison says. “‘Not intentionally, but we did create it by not being intentional about anti-racism.
 I think in a way, COVID shone a light on that and gave us an opportunity to do something about it.”

 It can be hard to remember to recognize others’ hard work during a crisis, but it’s especially important that providers feel appreciated during difficult times.
-Dr. Ellison started working on appreciation programs at her institution last year, and she continues to find ways to appreciate others’ efforts.
+Dr. Ellison developed appreciation programs at her institution as a way to express appreciation for clinicians’ efforts.

-“I think a card from a department manager to your home expressing appreciation to you for something a patient said would be really meaningful,” she says.
-“Making people feel known and cared for, while recognizing their hard work is more effective than just recognizing the work.
-This is the core of our appreciation effort.”
+“I think a card from a department manager to your home expressing appreciation to you for something a patient said is really meaningful,” she says.
+“Making people feel known and cared for, while recognizing their hard work is more effective than just recognizing the work.”

 Preparing for the future

-Healthcare organizations should plan for how the pandemic may affect healthcare providers in the future.
+Healthcare organizations should plan for how the pandemic will continue to affect healthcare providers in the future.
 Dr. Dike Drummond, family practice physician and CEO and founder of The Happy MD, says implementing mental health care services for providers now can help.